 Many of our patients come to us after years of trying everything else.
 At Axis, they find hope, clarity, and lasting change.
 Read real patient testimonials and see how our integrated model makes a difference.

 Supporting a loved one with depression can be exhausting, confusing, and emotionally heavy.
 You may worry about saying the wrong thing or feel helpless watching someone you care about struggle.
 Caregivers for people experiencing depression need to know that their support isn’t just helpful—it can be life-changing.
 Research shows that strong social support improves treatment outcomes, reduces the risk of crisis, and helps people feel less alone in their struggle.
-Even small actions—like checking in, listening without judgment, or encouraging professional help—can make a powerful difference.
+Even small actions like checking in, listening without judgment, or encouraging professional help can make a powerful difference.

 But caregivers need guidance too.
-That’s why we created a resource just for you:
+That’s why we created a resource just for you: How to Support Someone with Depression.